 Gishwati Mukura National Park

-Rwanda’s newest national treasure, Gishwati-Mukura National Park, is made up of two distinct forests — the larger Gishwati and the smaller Mukura — covering 34 square kilometers, along with a protective buffer zone.
+Rwanda’s most treasured and exciting new national park, Gishwati-Mukura National Park, is a remarkable fusion of two distinct and beautiful forests — the expansive Gishwati and the intimate Mukura — together covering 34 square kilometers of extraordinary wilderness, further protected by a carefully maintained surrounding buffer zone.

-Gishwati shelters a community of around 20 chimpanzees, living side by side with golden monkeys, L’Hoest’s monkeys, and blue monkeys.
-Bird enthusiasts will be delighted, with over 230 bird species recorded in Gishwati and 160 in Mukura, including rare Albertine Rift endemics and forest specialists.
+Gishwati is home to a thriving and fascinating community of around 20 chimpanzees, living harmoniously alongside golden monkeys, L’Hoest’s monkeys, and blue monkeys.
+Bird enthusiasts will be absolutely delighted, with an impressive 230 bird species recorded across Gishwati and a further 160 in Mukura — including rare and highly sought-after Albertine Rift endemics and elusive forest specialists.

-Since 2019, visitors can explore the park through guided nature hikes, chimp and monkey tracking, birdwatching tours, and visits to scenic waterfalls.
-Once heavily degraded by resettlement, mining, and farming, the park’s designation in 2015 marked a turning point — aiming to restore forest cover, stabilize slopes, improve soil fertility, and protect vital water streams.
+Since 2019, visitors have been able to explore the park’s wonders through expertly guided nature hikes, exhilarating chimp and monkey tracking experiences, dedicated birdwatching tours, and scenic visits to stunning cascading waterfalls.
+Once severely degraded by resettlement, mining, and farming, the park’s official designation in 2015 marked a powerful and defining turning point — launching an ambitious mission to restore forest cover, stabilize fragile slopes, revitalize soil fertility, and safeguard vital water streams for future generations.

-Beyond conservation, Gishwati-Mukura is deeply connected to its neighboring communities.
-Visitors can join in community-based activities such as farm stays, live cultural performances, handicraft workshops, beekeeping experiences, tea plantation tours, and learning from traditional healers who share their knowledge of medicinal plants.
+Beyond its compelling conservation story, Gishwati-Mukura is deeply and warmly connected to its neighbouring communities.
+Visitors are enthusiastically welcomed to participate in enriching community-based activities including immersive farm stays, vibrant live cultural performances, hands-on handicraft workshops, fascinating beekeeping experiences, scenic tea plantation tours, and deeply enlightening sessions with traditional healers generously sharing their ancient knowledge of medicinal plants.

 Let's Go to GISHWATI Mukura National Park today!